juniorsundarCasual/TGT/vault/volume-5.chapter-325.md

 "I apologise for this spectacle, I have failed to train the help and raise my daughter well."

 "Kids will be kids.
 Please do not-" Furion could not finish his words as the door swung open, and through it a slender girl, a year younger to him, walked through.
-Her face was drawn on with minimal makeup, but the only accentuated the inherent allure radiating from her face.
+Her face was drawn on with minimal makeup, but that only accentuated the inherent allure radiating from her face.
+Her figure was toned and lean, with her natural musculature peeking through the muslin fabric of her clothes.

 "Furion?"
 The girl yelped in surprise, with her impeccable face twitching with unbridled rage.
 "I knew it was you from your voice!"

 "Milanya?"
 Furion responded with equal surprise.
-"What are you doing here?"
+"W-What are you doing here?"

 "Me?
-What are you doing HERE at my house?"
+What are YOU doing HERE at MY house?"
 She responded with a growl.
 "Did you come here to torment me?
 And why the heck are you orange?"

 Furion scratched his head in shame and said, "I know its late.
 But sorry about my behaviour back at the Academy.
 I was immature and churlish.
 I know it's hard for you to forgive me, but please know that I am sincerely sorry about everything."